jmhareuk/CaesarCipherGUI/README.md

 # CaesarCipherGUI

-A Caesar Cipher to demonstrate the use of encryption, decryption and brute-force attacks to Students of Information Security.
+A Caesar Cipher with a Graphical User Interface to demonstrate the use of encryption, decryption and brute-force attacks to Students of Information Security.

 # Author